AnaisVlr/AnaisVlr/README.md

-# :hibiscus: Anaïs | Passionate Software Engineer :hibiscus:
+# :hibiscus: Anaïs | Software Engineer & UX/UI Designer :hibiscus:

 Hi there!
 I'm Anaïs, a software engineer passionate about creating web solutions.
 With a degree in computer science, I thrive as an UX/UI designer and full-stack engineer.
 I'm particularly invested in the fields of health and ecology, seeking to bring innovative solutions to improve people's lives and protect our planet. :earth_africa: